Are you looking for quick, easy, out-of-the-ordinary meals that will surely impress?

 Of course, this recipe still has tea.
-But don't worry, the pork chop won't taste like tea.
-It's there not as the primary flavour, rather as a balancing, enhancing flavour.
+But don't worry; the pork chop won't taste like tea.
+It's there not as the primary flavour, but rather as a balancing, enhancing flavour.
 It will help bridge the gaps for an all-out delicious combo.

-Utilize this classic bergamot flavour of any good Earl Grey with a little fresh-squeezed orange juice.
+Utilise this classic bergamot flavour of any good Earl Grey Reserve black tea with a little fresh-squeezed orange juice.
 A well balanced-recipe like this will hopefully make its way into your regular meal rotation as well!

 1. Mix the flour, cumin, salt & pepper.
 Coat chops in this flour mixture (make sure to shake off excess flour).